fogzii/lab05_deploy/README.md

     </details>

-1. You can enter a different password for SSH if you wish, otherwise, leave it blank to use the same one as your Alwaysdata account.
+1. You can enter a different password for SSH if you wish, otherwise, leave it blank to use the same one as your alwaysdata account.

 1. Tick `Enable password login` and click `Submit`.
     <details close>